Fraction: Complex and compound fractions

-Nevertheless, "complex fraction" and "compound fraction" may both be considered outdated and now used in no well-defined manner, partly even taken synonymously for each other or for mixed numerals.
-They have lost their meaning as technical terms and the attributes "complex" and "compound" tend to be used in their every day meaning of "consisting of parts".
+Nevertheless, complex fraction and compound fraction may both be considered outdated and now used in no well-defined manner, partly even taken as synonymous with each other or with mixed numerals.
+They have lost their meaning as technical terms and the attributes complex and compound tend to be used in their everyday meaning of consisting of parts.

 Arithmetic with fractions

 Like whole numbers, fractions obey the commutative, associative, and distributive laws, and the rule against division by zero.

+Mixed-number arithmetic can be performed either by converting each mixed number to an improper fraction, or by treating each as a sum of integer and fractional parts.